ElazarK/content-docs/playbooks/default.md

-Default playbook, Enrich indicators in incident using one or more integrations
+Enriches indicators in incident using one or more integrations.
+This is a default playbook.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.